 A ToDo file included in the geoR package distribution lists features to be implemented in the near future.
 Implementation of a wider class of models and methods may include tools for spatio-temporal and multivariate models.
 Functions for Markov chain Monte Carlo maximum likelihood are planned for geoRglm.
-Approximate methods of inference for large data sets need also to be implemented.
+The number of data points the packages are able to handle is limited by the ability to perform matrix operations on full covariance matrices.
+With the resources currently available to us, we can handle up to about 1000 points.
+One way to improve efficiency is to incorporate algorithms based on the work of Rue and Tjelmeland (2002).
+Another is to use approximate methods, such as model-based analogues of kriging with local neighbourhoods.